cedx/yii2-free-mobile/readme.md

 ];
 ```

 Adjust the values as needed.
-Here, it's supposed that `CApplication->extensionPath' has been
+Here, it's supposed that `CApplication->extensionPath` has been
 set to Composer's `vendor` directory.

 ## License